DivyaMereddy007/SLiM-Smart_Living_with_Intelligent_Modeling/RecipeBert/README.md

   <img src="image-5.png" alt="Alt text" width="700" >
 </p>

-#### A simle question for you:
+#### A simple question for you:
     Why do you think NLP is the way to  go for this problem.
 Why not traditional models like user to user recommendation models ? or feature based recommendation models ?

 - The project is relatively new ( less than 2 years), this solution is perfect to handle limited historical user data case.
 - Simple solutions that require minimal feature engineering and allow for the straightforward addition of new items to the system (like simple addotion of openly available new recipe text).

-#### Lets try an other one:
+#### Let's try another one:
     OK all great.
 NLP is the way.
 But which transformer architecture to choose?
 Encoder / Decoder/ Encoder-decoder?

 - BERT typically perform better on specific tasks rather than general ones.
-In the context predicting recipes(sentence) similarity similarity a specialized approach using a model like BERT could be quite effective.
+In the context predicting recipes(sentence) similarity a specialized approach using a model like BERT could be quite effective.

 ### Why Bert?
 1] Ingredients similarity - Word similarity:
-    When ingredients are similar they both high likily to have similar taste.
+    When ingredients are similar they are both high likely to have similar taste.
 For Example: chicken lovers, and dessert (sugar) lovers.

 2] Procedure similarity - Semantic similarity:
-    If the cooking process is similar, they both likily to have similar texture and taste.
+    If the cooking process is similar, they are both likely to have similar texture and taste.
 Example: Baking foods, No cooking food(Salads), Food/ Half cooked eggs.

 ## Sentence Bert Architecture Overview/ Sudo Code: